genesiscommunitysuccess/docs/docs/01_getting-started/03_go-to-the-next-level/14_customise-look-and-feel.md

  {field: 'QUANTITY', cellClass: 'quantity-column'},
 ```

-In home.template.ts, in the grid tag, include utility that will inject your stylesheet to the component:
+In **home.template.ts**, in the grid tag, include the utility that will inject your stylesheet to the component:

 ```html {1,4} title='home.template.ts'
 import {positionGridStyles} from "./positionsGrid.styles";